d3crypt3d/ruby_design_patterns/README.md

 ---
 ### SINGLETON
 **The Singleton Pattern** ensures a class has only one instance, and provides a global point of access to it.

+---
+### COMMAND
+**The Command Pattern** encapsulates a request as an object, thereby letting you parametrize other objects with different requests, queue or log requests, and support undoable operations.